freudgroup/freudcs/Boilerplates/web-grunt-boilerplate/README.md

 <h4>partials/base.scss</h4>
 The base stylesheet sets a couple of global variables and loads up all of my Sass modules.
 You can put there global variables for font styles, sizes, etc.

+<h4>modules/utility.scss</h4>
+This file is for declaring utility mixins that we generally used for centering content, adding borders, animations, etc.

 <h3>CSS properties order: </h3>